treyhunner/pyohio2024/outline-idea.md

 ---

+It's hard not to get wrapped up in your own self of `self`

+Who are you?

+Are you a good person or a bad person?

+Are you think kind of person who would `____`?

+Our identities are part of us.

+---

+As Julia Galef said in The Scout Mindset, thinking like a "scout" means holding your identity lightly.

+It's not easy to avoid...

+Identifying with the code we write

+Identifying with the actions we perform

+Identifying with the actions we *want to* perform

+---

 TODO I am speaking as a cisgender straight white man with pretty good self-esteem who doesn't currently suffer from depression.

 Our brains all have a limit at which we no longer are able to feel good about ourselves.